Last updated on January 28, 2023

 When you started playing Magic, odds are that you were playing a deck that was just a combination of some of the cards you owned.
 Cards that you liked (and had enough of in the first place) to put in one big pile and call it your deck.

-This simplicity is my most missed characteristic of the typical Constructed formats like Standard and Modern.
+This simplicity is my most missed characteristic of the typical Constructed formats like the rotating Standard and eternal Modern.
 Not only do you have a more narrow range of cards but you also need to get up to four of each.

 Commander’s success in both casual and competitive settings can be attributed to many of its qualities.
 The wide range of legal cards and how easy it is to get your hands on them are two of its best.
 But what else is there to know about this popular format?